braze-inc/braze-docs/_docs/_api/endpoints/user_data/post_user_track.md

 ## Example request for updating a user profile by email address

 {% alert important %}
 Updating a user profile by email address with this endpoint is currently in early access.
-Contact your Braze customer success manager if you're interested in participating in the early access.
+Contact your Braze account manager if you're interested in participating in the early access.
 {% endalert %}

 Using the `/users/track` endpoint, you can update a user profile by email address.
 You'll need to generate an API key with `users.track` permissions to use this endpoint.